 Size Image Description Source

-Arethusa 69k Arethusa circa 1898, served as a water carrier during the Spanish-American War, but was commissioned too late to see service in that conflict.
+Arethusa 69k USS Arethusa circa 1898, served as a water carrier during the Spanish-American War, but was commissioned too late to see service in that conflict.
 About a decade later, she became the U.S. Navy's first oiler.

 US Navy photo NH 61686